My Al Capone Museum | home

 May 8, 1930, Al Capone, Nick Circella and Albert Prignano are arrested by Detectives G.S.
 Wilkinson and H.G.
 Howard who had been waiting by the Miami Causeway for the gangsters to arrive.
 They were ordered by Chief of Detectives L.O.
 Scarboro to arrest them on site once they set foot into Miami.
 Capone is furious at the treatment.
 He demands a receipt for the confiscated money and jewelry.
 Capone is adamant that James M. Cox of the Miami Daily News is behind the drive to bring him down.
 He along with Mayor C.H.
 Reader, City Commissioner John Knight and Director of Public Safety S.D.
 McCreary.
 Capone will have his lawyers Vincent Gilbin and Francis James Gordon take action in trying to bring these harrassment charges to court against the four wanting him ousted from Miami.
 The charges against the officials will be dismissed on May 27, 1930.

-Capone being led to jail after being arrested at the American Legion fight arena.
+Capone being led to jail by detectives after being arrested at the American Legion fight arena.

 May 17, 1930, Al Capone's son Albert Francis "Sonny" has a birthday party at the Miami home.
 Over 50 boys and girls have been invited.
 With all the bad press Al had been having in the Miami papers, Mae an Al took special precautions in asking that the children first have special permission from their parents by having a signed letter to participate at the event.
 The grounds were decorated with balloons Sonny's classmates were given noisemakers.They children had the times of their lives drinking soda pop, eating cake, fried chicken and frolicking in the pool.
 Each was given a box of chocolates upon leaving the home.